aminausman172008-collab/PF-assignment-2/README.md

 a.
 Introduction:
+Amina Usman
+Roll NumberL 25014119-022
+BSCS Evening ( SECTION A)

+Programming Language that i used is C++.
 In this assignment, I solved different basic programming problems using the C++ language.
 I chose C++ because it is easy to learn, has clear syntax.
 These tasks helped me understand variables, input/output, calculations, and simple decision-making in programming.